Handbook

 Backpack/Handbags

 Because of space and safety concerns, students are not allowed to carry backpacks during the school day.
 Students may use a backpack to transport books and belongings to and from school.
-Backpacks must remain in lockers between 9:20 a.m. and the end of the day.
+Backpacks must remain in the student’s locker between 9:20 a.m. and the end of the school day.
 Handbags smaller than a school textbook may be carried at school.
 Exceptions to this policy may be granted to students with special circumstances.

-Students may have their personal electronic device at school as long as they are out of sight during the school day.
-Students are not allowed to use personal devices at school unless they are explicitly invited to do so by a staff member for educational purposes.
-If a personal electronic device becomes a distraction in any school environment, it will be confiscated and returned to the parent/guardian of the student.
+Students may have their personal electronic device/cell phones at school as long as they are kept turned off and in their lockers during the school day.
+Students are not allowed to use personal devices at school unless they are explicitly invited to do so by a staff member for health or educational purposes.
+If a personal electronic device/cell phone becomes a distraction in any school environment, it will be confiscated and we will follow our CMS cell phone policy.
 Failure to comply will result in further action.
-CMS is not responsible for lost or stolen devices.
+CMS is not responsible for lost or stolen devices/cell phones.
 We do provide phones in each of our classrooms that students may use before and after school.
 If you need to contact your student during the school day, please call the main office, and we will contact the student or relay a message.
 Please do not call your student’s cell phone during the day.
-The electronic item policy and expectations still apply if students are talking with family members.
+The personal electronic device/electronic item policy and expectations still apply if students are talking with family members.

 Fieldtrip Guidelines